onierstrasz/onierstrasz.github.io/_pages/draftMindTheGap.md

 - First, instead of starting to explore a system from source code, we can *start from a live object* and navigate from there.
 - Second, we must be able to answer questions relevant to our *context*.
 Instead of using off-the-shelf tools or plugins, we should be able to *cheaply build composable tools* specific to our domain.

-For example, to understand the slideshow implementation of this presentation, we don't start from the source code but from a live instance.
+For example, to understand the slideshow implementation of the talk this blog post is based on, we don't start from the source code but from a live instance.
-We can navigate from the slideshow to its slides, to the Wardley maps, or to the source code, if we need to.
+We can navigate from the slideshow to its slides, to the Wardley maps, or even to the source code, if we need to.

 [![Exploring the slideshow](/assets/images/bat50/exploringTheSlideshow.png)](/assets/images/bat50/exploringTheSlideshow.png)